Sam-limyr/Sam-limyr/README.md

 ### Contact me :telephone_receiver::

-If you'd like to get in touch, I can currently be reached at limyr.samuel@u.nus.edu!
+If you'd like to get in touch, I can currently be reached at :pencil: limyrsamuel@gmail.com :mailbox:!